 The development of value added products derived from the extraction of both petroleum and non-petroleum resources also requires an accelerated research approach.
 We have already discussed applied research in fisheries.
 Similar advances are needed in such other industries as timber and mineral use.
 New and improved products, produced in the North not only increase the value of the resource but also retain more of the economic benefits of the resource industries in the region where new economic activity is vitally needed.

-The Arctic Research Commission recommends an expansion of the research base for the development of value-added products and recommends that the Alaska Science and Technology Foundation focus on this particularly important and valuable need.
+The Arctic Research Commission recommends an expansion of the research base for the development of value-added products and recommends that the State of Alaska support this particularly important need.

 RESEARCH ON TECHNOLOGIES FOR REMOTE COMMUNITIES